NEONScience/neon-data-api/docs/content/graphql/index.md

 <td valign="top"><a href="#string">String</a></td>
 <td>

-A breif description of the metadata associated with the dataset
+A brief description of the metadata associated with the dataset

 </td>